unremarkablegarden/shipwreck/README.md

 If you enable **Retrig**, the sample will play back from the start of the selection each time a new MIDI note is played.

-The last button in the MIDI section is to *map the incoming MIDI note number to the sample selector*.
+The last button in the MIDI section, note with sinewave, is to *map the incoming MIDI note number to the sample selector*.
 Note number 60 will select sample number 60.
 This way you can use a melodic sequencer or drum sequencer to play all the sounds in a bank.
 Note that longer samples might not load in time to be drum tight, depending on your computer hardware also.

-**Grid** enables a grid in the sample window so you can select according to quarter notes over the sample. **Tempo** and **Offset** are used to set the width of the grid and to align it to a sample.
-This functionality is pretty useless at the moment, but might come in handy if I implement time-strech and beat-sync at a later date.
+**Grid** enables a grid in the sample window so you can select according to quarter notes over the sample. **BPM** and **Offset** are used to set the width of the grid and to align it to a sample.
+This is merely for ease of selecting by clicking in the sample viewer.

+The next section is time-stretch.
+Enable **Sync** to latch it to your DAW clock, then **Stretch** to be able to keep it in tune, or detune it.
+The **menu** has different kinds of time stretching algorithms.
+These are fun to misuse like they did with jungle music in the 90s. **Original tempo** helps the sampler know how long the original sample was so that it stretches accordingly.

+**Folders** contains a list of previous folders you've dropped, for easy recall to go back.
+You can also clear it.

 Enjoy!